christophefromparis/Arkadin-Workshop/README.md

 ### Create an API proxy from specification (:hourglass: 5')

-You can retrieve the [Arkadin specifications here](https://app.swaggerhub.com/search?query=%20arkadin)
+You can retrieve the [Specifications here](https://app.swaggerhub.com/search?query=%20arkadin)

 The [JSON specification for the Subsidiaries API](https://app.swaggerhub.com/apiproxy/schema/file/arkadin_api/Subsidiaries/1.0.0/swagger.json)